jamesloper/lemontron/_bom/probe.md

 ---

-The MicroProbe V2.0 is an ABL sensor, meaning it is used to automatically detect and compensate for tilt in the build surface, like the various ones available from Voxolite.
+The MicroProbe V2.0 is an ABL sensor, meaning it is used to automatically detect and compensate for tilt in the build surface.
 This helps ensure that the first layer of a print is laid down perfectly, which is crucial for print adhesion and overall print quality.

 ## Accuracy